CarloSantos11/account-app/README.md

 - logout
 - clean UI
 - Assign multiple users to an account
-- Bootstrap Library Admin UTIL
+- Bootstrap Library Admin UTIL (completed)

 ## Issues

 - Current issue: Hotwire is not broadcasting the changes made to Accounts (resolved)

+## Where Did We Leave Off?
+---
+Installing active record.
+Creating an attachment for user.